 The experiment in this paper has been based on the button control in Grasshopper, which the designer determines to send the design result after completion.
 When multiple users submit different or the same data at the same time, the priority order of the data will be recorded through the timestamp on the blockchain.
 The proposed process records real-time check-in and check-out information in the project.
 When the query needs to be validated, the data search is performed according to the timestamp.
 According to the analysis results of the database architecture in this paper, compared to other architectures, the data storing speed of blockchain is faster.
 Data are stored in a centralised database that can be accessed by users from different sources.
-It is more convenient for building information collaboration. attribution of responsibility However. the for informationsecurity and changes is the main issue.
+It is more convenient for building information collaboration. attribution of responsibility the informationsecurity and changes is the main issue.
 The construction industry stores information in centralised and blockchain decentralised databases.
 The mechanism realises the storage of information and improves the security of the construction project data.
 Because the distributed database information of the blockchain cannot be modified after it is on board, the project coordinators must ensure the correctness of the information when it is uploaded.
-In the consortium blockchain being architecture, multinode information sharing is suitable for collaboration between different companies in the industry.
+In the consortium architecture, multinode information sharing is suitable for collaboration between different companies in the industry.
+However, when the agreement between different companies to share information expires, the previously shared information cannot be recovered.

 The application of blockchain technology is less familiar to AECO engineers, and a few applications exist.
 In the current AECO industry, there is a need to adopt blockchain to achieve information transparency, which can enhance mutual trust and lead to better security among collaborators [47-49].
 The blockchain collaboration system proposed in this paper protects the copyrights and interests in the reliable system andmanagement of BIM.
-It ensures responsibility attribution and resolves the bottlenecks in architecturalpractice.
+It ensures responsibility attribution and resolves the bottlenecks in architectural practice.
 This proposed approach cannot only help the AECO industry connect with blockchain, but also progress towards ISO 19650 stage 3.